-What do the French like so much about Alain-Fournier's sole work of fiction?
-I try to find out in the new Manhattan Review:
+What do the French like so much about Alain-Fournier's sole work of fiction--and why have most English-speakers ignored it?
+I try to find out in the new issue of Manhattan Review:

 - Frank Davison's English translation of "Le Grand Meaulnes"